javaniecampbell/unit-testing-101/packages/cart/README.md

 - increase
 - decrease
 - items below 1 should be removed from cart
-- when same items is added from catalog it should in create the quantity of the items in cart
+- when same items is added from catalog it should increase the quantity of the items in cart
 - total amount of unique items should increase by one
 - cost as per item * quantity * price
 - total cost in subtotal